NCAA's $2.78 billion settlement with colleges to allow athlete payments gets preliminary approval

 The judge's approval comes 11 days after attorneys tweaked wording in the original settlement agreement to address Wilken's concerns.
 The main change involved getting rid of the word "boosters" and replacing it with a better-defined description of whose potential NIL deals would be subject to oversight by a neutral arbitrator once the deal goes through.

-That did not, however, strike to the heart of the settlement, which sets up a revenue-sharing arrangement between schools and the athletes.
+That did not, however, strike to the heart of the settlement, which sets up a revenue-sharing arrangement between schools and athletes who, for decades, played for scholarships, a few expenses and little else, while coaches and athletic departments brought in millions.
 The $21.5 million figure comes from the 22% of average revenue that power conference schools generate through media rights, tickets and other sources.
-It will be recalculated periodically through the 10-year window that the agreement covers.
+It will be recalculated periodically through the 10-year window the agreement covers.

+Not every school will chip in the full amount.
+Those that will are hurrying to find ways to replace what they'll pay out to athletes.
+They worry it could impact their overall sports programs, especially the "non-revenue" sports that play an outsized role in populating U.S. Olympic rosters.

 “We are thrilled by Judge Wilken’s decision to give preliminary approval to the landmark settlement that will help bring stability and sustainability to college athletics while delivering increased benefits to student-athletes for years to come,” NCAA President Charlie Baker said.
 “Today’s progress is a significant step in writing the next chapter for the future of college sports.”

-This settlement also allows former players to apply for payments to make up for lost revenue they would have received through NIL deals that weren't allowed in college sports before 2021.
-It sets up a framework to regulate future NIL deals and replaces scholarship caps with “roster limits,” which will grow to 105 for football, the biggest sport at most major universities.
+In addition to creating a payment system, the settlement sets up a framework to regulate future NIL deals and replaces scholarship caps with “roster limits,” which will grow to 105 for football, the biggest sport at most major universities, and also the sport that brings in the most money while incurring the most expense.

 This settlement resolves three major antitrust lawsuits filed against the NCAA, including one spearheaded by Grant House, a former swimmer at Arizona State.
 Berman’s law firm says the value of new payments and benefits to college athletes is expected to exceed $20 billion over 10 years.